|Nutritional Guidelines (per serving)|

 If you like, add the optional ingredients of Ras el Hanout (an aromatic Moroccan spice mixture), smen (a Moroccan preserved butter), and saffron to give it even more flavor.
 These can be found at specialty stores, online, or you can make the Ras el Hanout, smen, and preserved lemons yourself.
 Since the olives, lemons, and smen are salty, don't be too liberal with the salt—1/2 teaspoon or less is best.

-- 1–2 preserved lemons (quartered and seeds removed)
+- 1 to 2 preserved lemons (quartered and seeds removed)

 - 1 whole chicken (skin removed, cut into pieces)